GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 ```

 Tip: Optional `fileName` is used to give the uploaded file a fixed name.
 It
-supports `TIMESTAMP` as a placeholder for a uploading timestamp string value. \
+supports `TIMESTAMP` as a placeholder for an uploading timestamp string value. \
 If `fileName` is omitted, a default file name based on the ingested one will be
 generated.